 We work in all 100 North Carolina counties and in over 60 countries.
-At UNC Gillings, we work collaboratively with local and regional partners and around the world to seek transformative solutions to improve local and global health.
+At the Gillings School, we work collaboratively with local and regional partners and around the world to seek transformative solutions to improve local and global health.

 Global and local content and approaches are infused across our courses, programs and degrees.
-The Gillings MPH Core curriculum features a globalized curriculum.
-Starting in Fall 2019, UNC Gillings will offer a Master of Public Health in Global Health that provides students with the knowledge and skills to advance the health and well-being of populations in diverse global settings.
+The Gillings School MPH Core curriculum features a globalized curriculum.
+Starting in Fall 2019, the Gillings School will offer a Master of Public Health in Global Health that provides students with the knowledge and skills to advance the health and well-being of populations in diverse global settings.

 Practice and service.